jgaliger/ITIS_6200-Course-Project/README.md

   3. Status
   4. Step...

   5. Perform these actions until satisfied with the results.
+This showcases fresh ratchers for every file sent.

 Working Application:
-1. In order to examine the local application, run (npm install -l) on vscode in order to install Node.js and MongoDB.
-     a.
-I apologize if this causes any issues, but you may need to establish a connection to AtlasDB and MongoDB, with the relevant applications.
+1. From the project root:
+    a. npm install
+       i.
+If dependencies are missing, install manually with the line below:
+    b. npm install express ejs morgan method-override mongoose express-session connect-mongo connect-flash bcrypt
-     b.
-In order to do this, you must create a localhost cluster on Mongo DB Compass, using the url (mongodb://localhost:27017/demos).
+       i.
+In order to do this, you must create a localhost cluster on Mongo DB Compass, using the url (mongodb://localhost:27017/demos). ii.
-     c.
 This will effectively create a demo cluster so that you can stiimulate the web application.
 In order to test the application, creating an account is required.
-3. Once the application is up and running, explore freely.
+2. Once the application is up and running, explore freely.